Mistakes to Avoid with Your Workers’ Compensation Doctor in Boston, MA

 You are not required to make a recorded statement to any insurance company representative or doctor.
 Even if it seems harmless, you should never agree to do so.
 What you say could easily be used against you later.

 Asking for Too Much — or Settling For Too Little

 Every situation is different.
 In addition to paying for your medical bills, you may be able to get temporary weekly disability benefits or a lump sum from the insurance company.

-There are several reasons a claim can be denied.
+There are several reasons a claim can be denied in Boston.
 If you have been honest with the workers’ comp doctor, the insurance company, and your employer, then you shouldn’t have much to worry about.
 However, an insurance company can deny a claim if they can show that the injuries: